awruff/Illusion/README.md

 ---

 ## Credits (for when I do skid)
-- [ClickGui](https://github.com/Exeos/ClickGui): I want this client to be usable before 2035
+- ClickGui: Lemon Click Gui, I just want the client to be usable while I work on my own :D

 ## What?
 Illusion is a ghost client for 1.8.9 that I originally made for Weave Mod Loader back in 2023.
 Countless people have contacted me about it, so I decided to revive it.